Thoracic disc pain

 Symptoms and causes of thoracic disc pain

-The common symptoms of disc pain in the thoracic spine include pain in the middle back as well as pain that radiates through the shoulder, ribs, chest and/or arm.
+The common symptoms of disc pain in the thoracic spine include pain in the middle back as well as pain that radiates through the shoulder, ribs, chest and arm.
+You also may notice muscle weakness and a pins-and-needles feeling.
 Problems with a thoracic disc can occur suddenly or gradually.
 For instance, falling and landing in a sitting position while ice skating can place stress along your back that travels to your thoracic, or middle, spine.

-This force can rupture one or more of the soft discs that sits in between your spine’s vertebrae.
-A ruptured or bulging disc may not cause any symptoms at all, but if the disc presses upon nerve tissue in the thoracic spine, there’s a good chance that you will feel pain in the middle back as well as pain that travels around your torso and down the inside of your arms.
-You also may notice muscle weakness and a pins-and-needles feeling.
+This force can rupture one or more of the soft discs that cushion the spinal vertebrae.
+A ruptured or bulging disc may not cause any symptoms at all, but if the disc presses upon nerve tissue in the thoracic spine, it can lead to pain and other symptoms.

-When to seek treatment for thoracic disc pain
+Treatment for thoracic disc pain

 Whether the thoracic disc pain was caused by an accident or by a disc that has deteriorated with age, talk to your doctor about your symptoms.
 Describe the severity of your pain, its frequency and its location.
 Make sure to include symptoms that you may initially think are unrelated to your disc pain, such as headaches, arm pain, leg pain or trouble with reflexes and mobility.

 Upon diagnosis of a thoracic disc condition, patients are typically recommended a conservative course of treatment that involves pain medication, physical therapy, chiropractic care, epidural steroid injections, rest, gentle exercise and holistic therapies.